Decoding the Basics for a Good Cuppa

 What’s some good advice to follow before buying coffee?

 Before you buy coffee, read the taste profile of the coffee very closely.
 Which are the light, medium and dark roasts on offer?
 Which ones are the more acidic or fruitier coffees?
-If you’re going to a roasterie, ask your roaster for a roast profile of his or her coffees, so that you can make an informed decision before you purchase anything.
+If you’re going to a roastery, ask your roaster for a roast profile of his or her coffees, so that you can make an informed decision before you purchase anything.
 If you’re buying online, email your roaster and ask them roast related questions before you buy.
 Your roaster can help you make a decision based on your taste preferences.

 Of course, our final piece of advice, as usual, is to know your roast date.
 All coffee goes stale two weeks after it’s roasted.
-Know when your coffee wasroasted and try to buy as much as you’ll consume for two weeks and then buy a fresh round of coffee again.
+Know when your coffee was roasted and try to buy as much as you’ll consume for two weeks and then buy a fresh round of coffee again.
 That’s also a great way to start discerning freshly roasted coffee from stale coffee.

 Leave a comment